Livin' on the Edge

 "Livin' on the Edge" is a song by American hard rock band Aerosmith.
 The song was written by Steven Tyler, Joe Perry, and Mark Hudson.
-It was released in February 1993 as the first single from the band's commercially successful album Get a Grip.
+It was released in March 1993 by Geffen Records as the first single from the band's commercially successful eleventh album, Get a Grip (1993).
 The single reached number 18 on the US Billboard Hot 100 chart, number three on the Cash Box Top 100, and number one on the Billboard Album Rock Tracks chart, where it remained for nine weeks.
 In the UK, the song peaked at number 19 on the UK Singles Chart in April 1993.

 Background

-According to the band's autobiography Walk This Way, the song was inspired by the 1992 Los Angeles riots.
+According to the band's autobiography Walk This Way, the song was partially inspired by the 1992 Los Angeles riots.
+Tyler also stated it was partially inspired by John Lennon's peace messages.
 Tyler also mentions in the book that the song features the sound of a bass drum he stole from his high school; four loud beats are heard from that drum in a pause between the final verse and chorus.

 Music video

-The music video depicts vandalism, grand theft auto, joyriding, airbag crashing, unprotected sex, violence among school-aged youth, cross-dressing teachers, a naked Steven Tyler holding a zipper by his crotch with half his body painted black (to give the effect he pulled down a zipper, unzipping his body) and lead guitarist Joe Perry playing a lead guitar solo in front of an oncoming McCloud River Railroad freight train.
+The music video for "Livin' on the Edge" was directed by American director Marty Callner and features actor Edward Furlong.
+It depicts vandalism, grand theft auto, joyriding, airbag crashing, unprotected sex, violence among school-aged youth, cross-dressing teachers, a naked Steven Tyler holding a zipper by his crotch with half his body painted black (to give the effect he pulled down a zipper, unzipping his body) and lead guitarist Joe Perry playing a lead guitar solo in front of an oncoming McCloud River Railroad freight train.
 The train scene was filmed on Lake Britton Bridge in Shasta County, California, the same bridge where Stand by Me filmed their famous train scene and employs the same Introvision technology.

-Directed by Marty Callner, the video features actor Edward Furlong.
+The train scene features McCloud River Railroad No. 39, an EMD SD38-2 diesel locomotive, which is also represented by a static stage prop during the live performance scenes.